Octavius-Dante/Arthelais/B-Important-Topics/Synchronous-Wait-Ui5/Readme.md

                 // Promise - External
                 ///////////////////////////////////////////////////

-                // Type 1 -- this style of codeing also works
+                // Type 1 -- this style of coding also works
                 ///////////////////////////////////////////////////
                 // myPromise.then(
                 //     function (value) { alert('success'); },